The foundations of $(2n,k)$-manifolds: Complex of admissible polytopes

-Obviously if the set of all admissible polytopes consists of $P^{k}$ and its faces this preorder will be trivial because in this case $CQ(M^{2n}, P^k)$ is Hausdorff by Lemma~\ref{HF}.
-If this is not the case from its definition it directly follows:
+Obviously if the set of all admissible polytopes consists of $P^{k}$ and its faces this preorder will be trivial because in this case, by Lemma~\ref{HF}, $CQ(M^{2n}, P^k)$ is a Hausdorff space.
+If this is not the case from the definition of the preorder, it directly follows: